Astros vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and San Francisco Giants meet on Monday at 8:10 PM ET.
-Jeremy Pena and Mike Yastrzemski have been on a tear in recent games for their respective clubs.
+Mauricio Dubon and the Houston Astros will try to defeat Thairo Estrada and the San Francisco Giants at Minute Maid Park on Tuesday at 8:10 PM ET.

-Oddsmakers list the Astros as -185 favorites on the moneyline, while giving the underdog Giants +150 moneyline odds.
-An 8.5-run over/under has been listed in the matchup.
+Bookmakers list the Astros as -175 favorites on the moneyline, while giving the underdog Giants +145 moneyline odds to win.
+The total for the contest is listed at 8 runs.

 Rep your team with officially licensed Astrosgear!
 Head to Fanatics to find jerseys, shirts, and much more.